einbahnstrasse/Goldford-ENT3320/schedule.markdown

 ##### Voice Allocation in Max Using the _bach_ Library
 * [PDF of Patches as Screenshots](/Goldford-ENT3320/resources/week.01/Goldford.Voice.Allocation.with.poly.pdf)
 * <a href="/Goldford-ENT3320/resources/week.01/tutorial.01a.bach.poly~.zip" download>Download the Starter Patches Here</a>
-* review of a basic & dirty mononophonic synthesizer
+* review of a basic & dirty monophonic synthesizer
 * a Max poly~ template
 * the bach.roll editor
 * making bach.roll speak to poly~